 We offer doctoral students the opportunity to enhance their statistical knowledge by obtaining an endorsement in quantitative methodology.
-This endorsement can be listed on the student's vita alongside his/her degree.
+This endorsement can be listed on the student's vita alongside their degree.
 In order to obtain this endorsement, students must complete the following courses:

-- HDFS 705: Quantitative Methods in Developmental Science (if entering with a Bachelor's degree) - An advanced quantitative methods course (HDFS 854 Advanced Quantitative Methods in Developmental Science or other course approved by advisor and committee or program coordinator - Longitudinal quantitative methods course (either HDFS 856 Longitudinal Research Methods and Analysis or PSYC 762 Advanced Research Methods and Analysis)
+-HDFS 705 Quantitative Methods in Developmental Science (if entering with a bachelor's degree) -HDFS 854 Advanced Quantitative Methods in Developmental Science -HDFS 856 Longitudinal Research Methods and Analysis